 Then there are those life tragedies that you can’t prepare for as Holly described in her post, What Will Happen to Your Business if Tragedy Strikes.
 She offers 5 practical issues to consider that apply to a single life changing event or the ongoing challenges of running a business with a chronic illness.

 Let’s face it.
-When your body has unpredictable and demanding needs, it makes even the smallest task feel chaotic.
+When your body has unpredictable and demanding needs — it makes even the smallest task feel like a major burden.
 What can you do?
 You can develop your capacity to take care of your unwell body while still taking care of your work.

 Living with illness requires developing your capacity to be resilient in the face of ongoing and persistent challenges.
 And here’s the good news.
 You can develop resilience through many paths.
 One sure place to start is by thinking strategically.